 warm protective embrace.

 This exhibition is available to tour.
 I also have developed a

-number of workshops that can accompany the show.
+number of workshops that can accompany the show as well as 3 short films, example below.
 If interested please email.

 Review of the exhibition 'From Bronze to Gold'